wbuczak/ogn-gateway-udp/README.md

 # ogn-gateway-udp
-ogn gateway plugin: UDP multicast publisher of OGN beacons (in JSON format)
+sends (UDP multicast) OGN aircraft beacons (with descriptors if available) in JSON format